-Our associates around the world engaged in over 100 skills-based volunteering and in-kind giving projects with nonprofits in 2015, leveraging Nielsen teams across our business like Nielsen Neuro, Measurement Science and Business Process Improvement.
+Our associates around the world engaged in over 60 skills-based volunteering and pro bono initiatives with nonprofits in 2017, leveraging Nielsen teams across our business like Neuro and Data Science.

-We engaged with more than 800 nonprofit organizations worldwide in hands-on and skills-based volunteering projects throughout 2015.
+More than 900 nonprofit organizations worldwide were engaged by Nielsen through hands-on and skills-based volunteering projects during 2017.

 The vision of A Billion + Change, managed by Points of Light, is to transform business culture so that all companies respond to the needs of their communities by unleashing the talent and expertise of their employees in pro bono and skills-based service.
 We once again have renewed our commitment and continue to deliver more than $10 million a year in pro bono work and in-kind gifts to nonprofits.

 Through Citizen Schools, Nielsen associates work with middle school students in underserved communities teaching hands-on learning projects around Nielsen’s core competencies of survey writing, data collection and statistical methods.